natprussell/Friday-Project-Due-2-25/README.md

         Generate 5 random numbers from 1 to 69.
         Generate 1 random number from 1 to 26.
         Display the generated numbers with commas and spaces.

+The TriviaAI.py program is a trivia quiz program.
+It defines a set of trivia questions and their correct answers in a dictionary.
+It then quizzes the user, checking their answers and keeping track of the score.
+After all questions are answered, it prints the user's final score out of the total number of questions.
+    The steps include:
+        Define a dictionary with trivia questions and their answers Initialize the user's score to 0
+        Iterate through each question in the dictionary Ask the user the current question and get their answer Check if the user's answer is correct (case-insensitive) Display the user's final score